Ready for a tropical vacation? Anchored just off Warrior's Rest, MD.

 Enclosure new in 2011

 The aft sections of both hulls contain mirror image private cabins with queen-size athwartship berths.
-The berths use standard queen-size double bedding with 3-inch high density foam mattresses and toppers.
+The berths use standard queen-size double bedding with 3-inch high density foam mattresses with toppers.
 Each sleeping cabin has a hanging locker, cupboards, storage bins and six opening hatches to provide excellent ventilation.
 A huge storage area is available under each bunk to stow sails and cruising paraphernalia.
 The lids are hinged, with props, to allow easy access without un-making the bed.

 The remainder of the port hull is devoted to the galley, including a propane refrigerator, microwave, 2-burner propane stove, and numerous cabinets.